Clinic will take place on UConn campus in Storrs; registration deadline is August 6.

-Shaw enters his fifth season as an assistant coach at UConn in the fall of 2015.
+Shaw enters his seventh season as an assistant coach at UConn in the fall of 2017.
 He previously served as the head coach at Rhode Island from 2005-10, earning Atlantic-10 Coach of the Year honors in 2005.
 During his tenure at URI, Shaw led the Rams to a 48-46-6 record while recruiting Women's National Team members from Iceland, Canada, Finland and Guyana along with 2007 Atlantic-10 Rookie of the Year Jessica Babice.
 Shaw was a finalist for the 2007 NSCAA Northeast Regional Coach of the Year award.

 Prior to his time at Rhode Island, Shaw spent one season at Florida and one season at Wisconsin as an assistant coach.
 While at Florida in 2004-05, Shaw helped led the Gators to the SEC Regular Season and Tournament Championship.
 Florida ended the 2004-05 season with a No. 9 national ranking.
 At Wisconsin from 2003-04, Shaw recruited a class that finished the 2004 season at 16-5-1 after going 10-9-2 in 2003.